visze/hyperSMURF/manual/examples_r.rst

 	res <- hyperSMURF.cv.parallel(m.subset, factor(labels.subset, levels=c(1,0)), kk = 10, n.part = 10, fp = 2, ratio = 3, k = 5, ntree = 10, mtry = 6,  seed = 1, fold.partition = folds.subset, ncores=4);

 Of course the training and  CV functions allow to set also the parameters of the RF ensembles, that constitute the base learners of the hyperSMURF hyper-ensemble, such as the number of decision trees to be used for each RF (parameter `ntree`) or the number of features to be randomly selected from the set of available input features at each step of the inductive learning of the decision tree (parameter `mtry`).
 The full description of all the parameters and the output of each function is available in the PDF and HTML documentation included in the hyperSMURF R package.

+.. rubric:: References

+..
+[Smedley2016] Smedley, Damian, et al. "A whole-genome analysis framework for effective identification of pathogenic regulatory variants in Mendelian disease."
+The American Journal of Human Genetics 99.3 (2016): 595-606.